-Stop Wishin’ And Hopin’ To Get Your Deposit Back, And Get To Court
+Stop Wishin’ And Hopin’, Get Back Your Security Deposit

 Our landlord ran off with our deposit more than 6 months ago.
 We try and call him but no luck.
 One big problem, we don’t even have a copy of the lease!
 We do however have quite a few witnesses who can attest to us living there.
 We’d like to not go to small claims court.
 Any ideas?